 Students.
-The 2007-08 enrollment of the College numbers 2986 full-time and 54 part-time students representing 43states and 19foreign countries.
-In 2007, 54percent of the incoming students ranked within the upper tenth of their high school class.
+The 2017-18 enrollment of the College numbers 3003 full-time and 32 part-time students representing 49 states and 79 foreign countries.
 Graduates pursue higher education or find employment in all 50 states and many foreign countries, with the largest concentration remaining in midwestern United States.
 The college’s 27 academic departments offer Bachelor of Arts and Bachelor of Music degrees.
 The student-faculty ratio is 12.5:1.
 St. Olaf College is widely recognized for the number and quality of graduates it produces in the area of science and mathematics, including fields of biology, chemistry, physics, psychology, and mathematics.
 In recent years approximately 250 majors per year were granted in these five departments.
 This represents about 30% of the majors granted by the College each year.
-The National Science Foundation’s Survey of Earned Doctorates from 1994-2003 ranks St. Olaf College ranks eighth among 200 Baccalaureate-Liberal Arts colleges in the number of its graduates who earned doctoral degrees in all fields, eighth in biological sciences, eighth in physics, and fourth in chemistry, third in education, and first in mathematics and statistics.
+The National Science Foundation’s Survey of Earned Doctorates from 2009-2018 ranks St. Olaf College ranks eleventh among 200 Baccalaureate-Liberal Arts colleges in the number of its graduates who earned doctoral degrees in all fields, eighth in biological sciences, tenth in chemistry, seventh in education, and third in mathematics and statistics.

 The Department.
 The St. Olaf Chemistry Department has a long and distinguished history as a source of chemists.
 The annual report on approved departments published by the American Chemical Society consistently identifies St. Olaf as one of the most prolific sources of chemistry majors in the country.
 For over 10 years St. Olaf College has graduated the most chemistry majors of any liberal arts college per year and has consistently ranked in the top few of all educational institutions in the number of students graduating with a chemistry major.
 Over the period 1999-2008 an average of 41 students per year have graduated as chemistry majors from St. Olaf College.
 Of these, 31% entered graduate school, 35% entered medical or other professional schools, 17% began a career in industry, and 3% began teaching.
 In 2008, St. Olaf graduated 40 chemistry majors, 32% of whom were women.